connext/xapp-starter/README.md

 ## Getting Started

-This project uses Foundry for testing and deploying contracts.
-Hardhat tasks are used for interacting with deployed contracts.
+This project uses Foundry for testing, deploying, and interacting with contracts.
+Fully compatible hardhat support will be added in the near future.

 - See the official Foundry installation [instructions](https://github.com/gakonst/foundry/blob/master/README.md#installation).
 - Also, download [make](https://askubuntu.com/questions/161104/how-do-i-install-make) if you don't already have it.